Tourgito/Parallel_Computing_Java/README.md

 20:26:49 and they are passing simultaneously the bridge and arriving each to the other side at 20:26:50.</br>

 # Second scenario
-Figure 1.2 shows the results of the excecution of the software for the second scenario. </br>
+Figure 1.2 shows the results of the execution of the software for the second scenario. </br></br>
 <img src="images/2.png"></br><b>Figure 1.2 Second scenario</b></br>

+The car from left with id 5 and the car from rigth with id 2 are both arriving at the bridge at the same time 20:27:54 but they don't cross the bridge simultaneously.
+The car from left with id 5 arrived accross the bridge at 20:27:55 and the car from ride with id 2 arrived accross the bridge at 20:27:57, which means she wait for two second at the bridge and started to cross the bridge at 20:27:56</br>.